MetaMask/metamask-docs/docs/guide/signing-data.md

         },
       ],
     },
-    // TODO: Clarify the purpose of primaryType and what are the other possible types
+    // Refers to the keys of the types object.
     primaryType: 'Mail',
     types: {
       // TODO: Clarify if EIP712Domain refers to the domain the contract is hosted on